Mark Bausback, AIA: BausArch, San Diego, CA

 2 @ 7.1' w. by 1.6' h.

-This newest addition to the Richard Walker’s Pancake House family is in La Jolla.
+This recent addition to the Richard Walker’s Pancake House family is in La Jolla.
 A 25 foot wide series of transom windows span the Main Entrance and begin the stained glass experience with a dazzling Pacific Sunrise.
 Once inside, the (in)famous Walker Rabbit wastes no time jumping into action from the window presiding over the Community Table.

 The elusive trademark hare eventually makes his escape out through the suspended stained glass screen that separates the main dinning room from the kitchen – the screen allows diners to watch the preparation of their tasty meals.
 Stained glass also inhabits the Lazy D Transom Windows overlooking al fresco dining in the atrium.
+It goes without saying that the breakfast offerings are mouthwatering and nearly impossible to choose among.
+However, for something different, here’s my insider tip: Richie’s BLT gets my vote with its patented, thick-sliced, cast-iron-pressed, designer bacon and locally sourced veggies on Texas toast!

 Materials: European Mouthblown Glass, Austrian Lead Crystal Prisms, Lead, Solder